damar-wicaksono/uqtestfuns/docs/test-functions/genz-discontinuous.md

 making the integration problem more challenging.
 The offset parameters, on the other hand, do not affect significantly the difficulty of the problem and can be chosen randomly.
+However, larger values of the offset parameters result in a larger integral, as the non-zero region of the function expands.

 The default parameter is shown below.